 This is an upgraded version of the previous digital objects counter kit.
 The device has 1.8″ common cathode seven segment displays.

-The kit is based on the CD4026 decade counter.
+The device is based on the CD4026 decade counter.
 It is similar to my other designs.

 How does it work?